 Avocado Prep Made Better With OXO – From toast toppings to desserts and smoothies, the versatile avocado is often touted as a health food.

-The avocado, or Persea Americana, is a fruit that belongs to the family of lauraceae; a group that also includes members such as cinnamon and laurel.
+The avocado, or Persea Americana, is a fruit that belongs to the family of Lauraceae; a group that also includes members such as cinnamon and laurel.

-When browsing through the supermarket, you may notice there are many varieties of avocado, ranging in size, colour, and texture.
+When browsing through the supermarket, you may notice there are many varieties of avocados, ranging in size, colour, and texture.
 All are native to tropical climates and when harvested, the flesh softens to a creamy, buttery texture, with a mild flavour that has become extremely popular in everything from dips to desserts.